brianborsuk-jpg/agglayer-docs/docs/cdk/cdk-erigon/migrate/forkid-9-12.md

     - Ensure all (majority) of the network batches are verified before starting the upgrade process, otherwise there will be additional downtime as we wait for the network to be ready.
 4. Setting up your CDK Erigon node.
     - Please see the [cdk-erigon readme](https://github.com/0xPolygonHermez/cdk-erigon/blob/v1.0.3/README.md) for information on prereqs, configuration files and running cdk-erigon.
-5. Required CDK-Node pre syncing.
+5. Required Aggkit pre syncing.
-   - Run CDK-Node aggregator component in sync only mode in advance to populate its database.
-   - Run CDK-Node l1infotreesync component in advance to populate the sequence sender database.
+   - Run Aggkit l1infotreesync component in advance to populate the database.
 7. Required Erigon pre-syncing:
     - Generate data stream files from the current `cdk-validium-node` database.
         - Tool and instructions can be found here: